tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_servicenow.md

   {% include image.html file="integrate-tidal-step1.png" %}

-- Return to ServiceNow and find your data under the Tidal Migrations -> 'Applications', 'Servers' and 'Databases' tables.
+- Return to ServiceNow and find your data under the Tidal -> 'Applications', 'Servers' and 'Databases' tables.

   {% include image.html file="integrate-tidal-step2.png" %}

   <br/>

-  From this point on, any changes made to your Tidal Migrations workspace will be automatically synced over to your ServiceNow instance.
+  From this point on, any changes made to your Tidal workspace will be automatically synced over to your ServiceNow instance.